NYAY: Congress confident of increasing votes but not seats

 It also added that the NYAY will further weaken the feeble Mahagathbandhan (Grand Alliance).

 "Can you name a political party that doesn't claim to work for the poor and seek their votes?
 So, which party of the so-called Mahagathbandhan would be comfortable with the Congress getting votes of the poor in bulk?
-Just wait and watch how these Mahagathbandhan parties will burst the Congress ' NYAY bubble," said the source, adding that of course, our over 10 crore party workers are there to expose Rahul Gandhi and his ill-conceived NYAY.
+Just wait and watch how these Mahagathbandhan parties will burst the Congress' NYAY bubble," said the source, adding that "of course, our over 10 crore party workers are there to expose Rahul Gandhi and his ill-conceived NYAY."

 It seems that the Congress has announced the NYAY without the proper homework in haste and that is why its leaders have been giving contradicting statements.